 2019 PQMD Global Health Policy Forum

-Learn more about our 2018 Forum by watching the following video, or reading our 2018 Forum summary.
+Learn a bit about our 2019 Forum by watching the following video, or reading our 2019 Forum panel summaries.

 The 2019 Global Health Policy Forum aims to galvanize cross-sectoral collective action by examining and challenging our current understanding of resilient and inclusive health systems, governance models, disaster response and pandemics all through the lens of product donations.
 This Forum will highlight the importance of innovation and systems thinking in an era of collaborative transformation to meet the challenges of global health governance & accountability to better define and measure health outcomes.